 You can also set up specific PTZ cameras to go off or send you a notification if someone tampers with one of them, if they detect movement in a particular part of your house, or if a specific item in your camera’s range of vision is moved.

 Security cameras come in many sizes and shapes, but PTZ models offer the most versatile version.
-Although some other types can move, PTZ cams provide the widest range of motion so that you can place them in different, unorthodox parts of your house.
+Although some other types can move, PTZ cams provide the broadest range of motion so that you can place them in different, unorthodox parts of your house.

-Thanks to their design and the technology that powers them, there are other important benefits that PTZ cameras provide.
+Thanks to their design and the technology that powers them, there are other essential benefits that PTZ cameras provide.
 They can even be programmed to rotate in a particular order to cover different access points with one camera.

 Other benefits of PTZ cameras include: